JamesHMcKay/toy_robot_example/README.md

 - Various changes to the input layer.
 No need to list all the possibilities here, but in general for an application these could include a REST API, a user interface, reading from a database and so on.

 Some things that could be improved as well:

+- There is no logging framework set up in this application.
+I haven't done this as it requires a fair bit of work to implement a framework (such as boost logging) and it wasn't a specific requirement.
+But basically, there would be various places throughout the code where we could create log messages instead of using std out.

 - Currently the list of possible actions(ACTION_MAP) and their command functions are tightly coupled.
 This is a potential problem for maintainability, as changes may need to be made in two places.
 This could be fixed by defining a macro which allows the action metadata to be defined along with the command (perhaps as a string above the command function definition), which would then work like a plugin